Established in 1952

 Machine Tools

-In machine tool calibration or for machine set up, almost perfect hemispheres are used to exactly define, the multi-axis true position, of all of the related elements.
-By locating the perfect hemisphere on the rotational axis of the machine and knowing it’s exact radius, the interrelated axii of all other elements can be accurately determined.
+In machine tool calibration, or for machine set-up, almost perfect hemispheres are used to exactly define the multi-axis true position of all of the related elements.
+By locating the perfect hemisphere on the rotational axis of the machine and knowing it's exact radius, the interrelated axii of all other elements can be accurately determined.

 Staking

-Another version of the truncated ball, is a ball with two parallel flats.
+Another version of the truncated ball is a ball with two parallel flats.
 These very precise spherical disks are widely used to stake together extremely precise mechanical or electromechanical assemblies.
+These precise spherical disks are also used as self-aligning thrust plates in small electro-mechanical mechanisms.
+In some elaborate systems the two flat faces are precision lapped both flat and exactly parallel (see figure #4).

 Figure #3.

-Figure #4.
+Figure #4

-One of our European customers needed exact hemispheres, but he knew that they couldn't be produced because there was nothing left to hold them during the stock removal.
-We actually have a choice of several holding and machining methods that can be used for this chore, depending on the end application, the quality and the number of parts involved.
+The amount of truncation varies according to the application.
+It may be a small, highly-polished spot called a facet, or there may only be a sliver of the ball remaining, used as a wear or location pad.
+One of our European customers needed exact hemispheres, but he believed that they couldn't be produced because there was nothing left to hold them during the stock removal.
+We actually have a choice of several holding and machining methods that can be used for this chore, depending on the end application, the quality, and the number of parts involved.
+The ball can be held for modification by clamping in a collet or pot-chuck.
+It can be held in a diffusion chuck or mounted in a vacuum holding device.
+The ball can be machined in a turning center (lathe).
+It can be surface ground on a reciprocating table or on a rotating table type machine.

 Silicon Lens